1r3n33/diypgs/make/README.md

 ## Etching

-Bath the PCB in ferric chloride and gently agitate the solution in a well ventilated area (45 min.):
+Bath the PCB in ferric chloride and gently agitate the solution in a well-ventilated area (45 min.):
 ![EtchingFerricChlorideBath](./images/etching_ferric_chloride_bath.jpg)

 Wash many times in water: